 Have you visited Morrison-Rockwood State Park?
 It’s a great place to enjoy a day in the woods.

-In the summer you’ll find people boating and camping, but this time of year you’re likely to have some privacy on the 3.5 mile foot trail, though you may see some ice-fishing on Lake Carlton, and even some ice skaters.
+In the summer, you’ll find people boating and camping, but this time of year you’re likely to have some privacy on the 3.5 mile foot trail.
+Once it’s cold enough, you may also see some ice-fishing on Lake Carlton, and even some ice skaters.

-You may also see some riders on the equestrian trails, cross-country skiers, and folks like me strolling with their pups.
+You may also see some riders on the equestrian trails, cross-country skiers when we get some snow, and folks like me strolling with their pups.

 True, I could sit in a coffee shop and get a little work done.
 Or I could check out a cool outdoor spot that a reader recommended right around the corner.
 That spot was Starr’s Cave Park and Reserve.

 The trail meanders along the creek, where you can look up at limestone bluffs before the trail turns and leads through the woods and then back to the Nature Center.

 It was only a couple of miles all told, but the perfect way to spend a little extra time.